Fred Hassan: Achievements

 In 2008, he was asked to be on the "CEO of the Year" Selection Committee by the CEO Group and remains a member.
 Since 2022, he has chaired the meeting of this selection committee.
-The 2023 CEO honoree was Ed Bastian, CEO of Delta Airlines, and the 2024 CEO honoree is Lis Su, CEO of AMD.
+The 2023 CEO honoree was Ed Bastian, CEO of Delta Air Lines, and the 2024 CEO honoree is Lis Su, CEO of AMD.

 In 2012, Hassan was the founding participant of RDL (Research & Development Leadership) summit as an ongoing annual forum for Life Sciences R&D leaders, CEOs, and industry specialists, to gather and discuss R&D productivity, innovations and access to medicines.
 About 100 participants attend this event annually, held typically in Palm Beach, Florida in March.

 In 2012 Hassan co-founded "The CEO Forum" with Accenture.
 In this annual forum, held every January in San Francisco, Life Sciences CEOs come together and discuss management strategies.
 These CEOs typically include those from the highest market capitalization companies in Global Pharmas, Insurance, Global Med Tech, Global online and retail operators, Contract Development and Manufacturing Organizations, and Consumer Health Care Companies.
 Companies whose leaders have attended these include Bayer Pharma, Bristol Myers Squibb, Cigna Express Scripts, CVS Caremark Aetna, Lilly, Merck, Nestle Health Science, Roche, Baxter, Novo Nordisk, Glaxo, Novartis, Pfizer, United Health, and Walgreens Alliance Boots.

 Since 1987, Hassan has been frequently sought by media companies to comment on various events on national TV and on other platforms.
 In 2020, he appeared 9 times on TV in this regard.

 In July 2021, Hassan was asked by his alma mater Imperial College of Science, Technology and Medicine to do a keynote at the end of its course for entrepreneurs representing multiple countries.